nicholsss/Compress/documentation/project_definition.md

 ### Algorithms and data structrures

-Huffman coding utilizes a tree and a priority queue.
+Huffman coding utilizes a tree structure for a dictionary and a minimum heap for constructing it.
 Lempel-Ziv encoding uses a search trie for its dictionary.

 ### Input and output